Prioritizing personal value over resale value in home design

 Here are a few common features that might not bring the highest return on investment when selling but can add tremendous personal value to your living experience.

-Luxurious Upgrades:
+Luxurious upgrades:

 Features like steam showers, custom storage solutions, or high-end lighting can significantly enhance your daily experience.
 However, they don’t always offer high returns when it comes time to sell.
 That doesn’t mean they’re not worth it!

-Niche or Quirky Features:
+Niche or quirky features:

 Have a hobby you love?
 Creating a dedicated space for it—whether it’s a custom garage workshop, a yoga studio, or an art room—can drastically improve your quality of life, even if it’s not something future buyers will care about.

-Big Projects:
+Big projects:

 A major kitchen remodel typically recovers just 49.5% of the cost.
 Even the addition of an extra bedroom doesn’t always bring back the full investment, depending on the comps (comparable homes) in your area.
 However, if your dream kitchen or more living space will completely change your life for the better, we say go for it!